deepsense-ai/GenAI-Monitor/docs/index.md

 api_key = os.getenv("OPENAI_API_KEY")
 client = OpenAI(api_key=api_key)
-question = "What if the meaning of life is to be happy?
-Answer in single sentence."
+question = "How hard is to create a monitoring framework for GenAI models?"

 # First API call - This request is sent to OpenAI and the result is stored in the database
 response = client.chat.completions.create(
     messages=[{"role": "user", "content": question}],
     model="gpt-4o-mini-2024-07-18",
-    max_tokens=40,
+    max_tokens=400,
     temperature=0.4,
 )
 print(response.choices[0].message.content)